Rabies Information for Health Care Professionals

 Bats, foxes, dogs and raccoons are of primary concern in Niagara.
 Small mammals, such as mice, gerbils and hamsters have also been known to transmit rabies.
 Animals that are rabid will show a variety of signs ranging from withdrawal to aggression.

-Rabies is transmitted through infected saliva from bites and scratches.
+Rabies spreads through infected saliva from bites and scratches.
 At this point there will be no symptoms of rabies in the person bitten.

 When the virus enters the body, it spreads through the nervous system until it reaches the brain.
 Once in the brain, the virus multiplies quickly and symptoms appear.
 The distance of virus entry from the brain will determine the length of time it takes for rabies symptoms to appear.